wuxc/pywin32doc/md/win32gui.md

   - [SetWindowLong](win32gui.md#win32guisetwindowlong)

-    Places a long value at the specified offset into the extra window memory of the given window.&nbsp;
+    Places a long value at the specified offset into the extra window memory of the given window\.&nbsp;

   - [CallWindowProc](win32gui.md#win32guicallwindowproc)